In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 Then comes the day when we will explore the Tsingy.

 This is a heavily eroded landscape of limestone with razor-sharp points and ledges at the top, gorges and caves deep below.
-It is an extremely inaccessible and challenging landscape but through a variety of aids such as ladders, rope bridges and even sections of via ferrata, parts of this National Park have been unlocked.

 There are excellent guides but you must be in good shape yourself and have no fear of heights.